justbustin/Valentines-Reze-Arduino-Manipulation/README.md

 </div>

 Simple interactive touchscreen project powered by arduino!
 Specifically the Arduino Uno + Elegoo 2.8" TFT shield.
-Made as a cute gift, and can cloned and customized for your use case!
+Made as a cute gift, and can cloned and customized for your use case! as seen from https://www.instagram.com/reel/DXGx24eEahx/

 All user-editable config lives in one block at the top of the sketch. swap the images, tweak the text, flash, done.